-Indicator IV-A Indicator IV-A. Reflection: Demonstrates the capacity to reflect on and improve the educator's own practice, using informal means as well as meetings with teams and work groups to gather information, analyze data, examine issues, set meaningful goals, and develop new approaches in order to improve teaching and learning.
+Indicator IV-A. Reflection: Demonstrates the capacity to reflect on and improve the educator's own practice, using informal means as well as meetings with teams and work groups to gather information, analyze data, examine issues, set meaningful goals, and develop new approaches in order to improve teaching and learning.

 IV-A. Elements Unsatisfactory Needs Improvement Proficient Exemplary IV-A-1.
 Reflective Practice Demonstrates limited reflection on practice and/or use of insights gained to improve practice.
 May reflect on the effectiveness of lessons/ units and interactions with students but not with colleagues and/or rarely uses insights to improve practice.
 Regularly reflects on the effectiveness of lessons, units, and interactions with students, both individually and with colleagues, and uses insights gained to improve practice and student learning.
 Regularly reflects on the effectiveness of lessons, units, and interactions with students, both individually and with colleagues; and uses and shares with colleagues, insights gained to improve practice and student learning.
 Is able to model this element.
 IV-A-2.
 Goal Setting Generally, participates passively in the goal-setting process and/or proposes goals that are vague or easy to reach.
-Proposes goals that are sometimes vague or easy to achieve and/or bases goals on a limited self- assessment and analysis of student learning data.
-Proposes challenging, measurable professional practice, team, and student learning goals that are based on thorough self- assessment and analysis of student learning data.
-Individually and with colleagues builds capacity to propose and monitor challenging, measurable goals based on thorough self- assessment and analysis of student learning data.
+Proposes goals that are sometimes vague or easy to achieve and/or bases goals on a limited self-assessment and analysis of student learning data.
+Proposes challenging, measurable professional practice, team, and student learning goals that are based on thorough selfassessment and analysis of student learning data.
+Individually and with colleagues builds capacity to propose and monitor challenging, measurable goals based on thorough selfassessment and analysis of student learning data.
 Is able to model this element.

-Indicator IV-B Indicator IV-B. Professional Growth: Actively pursues professional development and learning opportunities to improve quality of practice or build the expertise and experience to assume different instructional and leadership roles.
+Indicator IV-B. Professional Growth: Actively pursues professional development and learning opportunities to improve quality of practice or build the expertise and experience to assume different instructional and leadership roles.
 IV-B. Elements Unsatisfactory Needs Improvement Proficient Exemplary IV-B-1.
-Professional Learning and Growth Participates in few, if any, professional development and learning opportunities to improve practice and/or applies little new learning to practice.
-Participates only in required professional development activities and/or inconsistently or inappropriately applies new learning to improve practice.
-Consistently seeks out and applies, when appropriate, ideas for improving practice from supervisors, colleagues, professional development activities, and other resources to gain expertise and/or assume different instruction and leadership responsibilities.
-Consistently seeks out professional development and learning opportunities that improve practice and build expertise of self and other educators in instruction and leadership.
-Is able to model this element.
+Participates in few, if any, Participates only in required Consistently seeks out professional Consistently seeks out and applies, when appropriate, ideas professional development and professional development activities development and learning Professional learning opportunities to improve and/or inconsistently or for improving practice from opportunities that improve practice Learning and supervisors, colleagues, and build expertise of self and other practice and/or applies little new inappropriately applies new learning Growth professional development educators in instruction and learning to practice. to improve practice. activities, and other resources to leadership.
+Is able to model this gain expertise and/or assume element. different instruction and leadership

 Indicator IV-C Indicator IV-C. Collaboration: Collaborates effectively with colleagues on a wide range of tasks.
 IV-C. Elements Unsatisfactory Needs Improvement Proficient Exemplary IV-C-1.
 Professional Collaboration Rarely and/or ineffectively collaborates with colleagues; conversations often lack focus on improving student learning.
 Does not consistently collaborate with colleagues in ways that support productive team effort.
 Consistently and effectively collaborates with colleagues in such work as developing standards-based units, examining student work, analyzing student performance, and planning appropriate intervention.
-Supports colleagues to collaborate in areas such as developing standards- based units, examining student work, analyzing student performance, and planning appropriate intervention.
+Supports colleagues to collaborate in areas such as developing standards-based units, examining student work, analyzing student performance, and planning appropriate intervention.
 Is able to model this element.